Changing Desktop Environments

 Lite Updates Notify will check for new updates on schedule as defined by the user.
 If no new updates are available since the last time updates were installed in the system, Lite Updates Notify will notify that the system is up to date, once.
 No further notifications are displayed up until new updates become available again.

 A PPA is a repository containing one or more applications.
 These are often set up for new software programs or updated versions of some applications.
 To add a new PPA to your system, follow the guide below.

 NOTE: You must ensure that the PPA you are adding, is currently supported by the version of Linux Lite you are using.

 Only use the following PPAs in Linux Lite.
 If the following PPAs are not displayed, then you cannot use them.
 If you try to use PPAs that are not supported, you will not be able to receive important system Updates.

-Example: For this PPA, Xenial and Trusty are supported, therefore this PPA is compatible with Linux Lite.
-If Xenial or Trusty were not listed, you would not be able to use this PPA.
+Example: For this PPA, Trusty, Xenial and Bionic are supported, therefore this PPA is compatible with Linux Lite versions: 2x, 3x and 4x.
+If Trusty, Xenial and Bionic were not listed, you would not be able to use this PPA.

-Search for your application in the Search box, in this example Gimp, and then double click on it to install the program.
-Click on the Apply button at the top of the window, and follow the on screen intructions.
+Now got to Menu, System, Install/Remove Software and search for your application in the Search box, in this example simplescreenrecorder.
+Now double click on it to install the program.
+Click on the Apply button at the top of the window, and follow the on screen instructions.